What are expense reports?

 Accountants can use expense reports in a number of ways, including:

-• To track and control spending: Expense reports help accountants track and control spending by providing them with a detailed record of all employee expenses.
+- To track and control spending: Expense reports help accountants track and control business expenses by providing them with a detailed record of all employee expenses.
 This information can be used to identify areas where costs can be reduced and to make better budgeting decisions.

 Tips for using expense reports.